Tuesday, December 15, 2020

 Analysis: And here we have Gordon Rennie tackling his first epic-length tale.
 He already proven himself with a variety of one-off Dredds, and shows his love for Dredd continuity by not mucking around with the villains here – they're Sovs, proven over the decades to be the most reliably fun enemies of Mega City 1.
 With that in mind, it's hard not to compare proceedings here with epics of old, or indeed not so old.
 Blood Trails ends up feeling like a cross between 'what if Block Mania were re-told from Orlok's point of view', coupled with the procedural shenanigans of Terror/Total War.

-It's worth recapping the bare bones of the plot: following the events of Total War, a Sov agent in MC1 gets wind of the existence of Vienna Dredd, and let his superiors know.
+It's worth recapping the bare bones of the plot: following the events of the story Total War (an epic to be covered higher up these rankings), a Sov agent in MC1 gets wind of the existence of Vienna Dredd, and let his superiors know.
 After a botched attempt to snare her, they send in Pasha, a top agent who is more or less the suave version of Orlok – hyper competent, and fully owned by the Sovs.
 Pasha seduces Vienna, and is at the point of whisking her away from MC1.
 He's so good at it, the challenge is for Dredd (and team) to uncover any mistakes he might make, and any hint from Vienna that she's in any danger at all.

 Pasha Mark 1; actually he's a pretty relaxed dude,